Search your area

 If you have Dissociative Identity Disorder (DID) then EMDR is NOT advised by the International Society for the Study of Trauma and Dissociation unless the counsellor is knowledgeable in the treatment of dissociative disorders.
 When being used to treat DID a modified version of EMDR is used.
 This is not routinely taught.
 It is okay to ask a counsellor what their credentials are.
 Your safety is paramount and no EMDR of any kind should be happening if the person receiving treatment isn’t stable or is unable to have internal cooperation between the identities to allow for dual awareness.

 UK Counsellors Directory is run by qualified and experienced counsellors from Counsellors Together UK (CTUK).
-CTUK is the UK's largest counsellors campaign group with other 7,000 members.
+CTUK is the UK's largest counsellors campaign group with almost 8,000 members.
 Our main aim is to work together to end the culture and prevalence of unpaid work within our profession.
 We are also the founder of the UK's National Counsellors' Day.